 For more information on becoming a notary in Ohio, please review our Become A Traditional Notary checklist and FAQ page.
 And learn more about becoming an Ohio online notary public by visiting our helpful ONS Blog.

-Take the First Step Toward Online Notary Certification Today
+Take the First Step Toward Remote Online Notary Certification Today